all-in-one-of/snippets/HOU_DOP_FLIP.md

 `Collision detection` Move Outside Collision is the fastest collision handling method and provides the smoothest splashes, however it is not as accurate with fast-moving collision geometry.
 It is also the only collision method that works with Volume Source based collisions. the Particle method only works when a collision is represented by an actual DOP object.
 `Default velocity scale` for Volume Source is 1.5, which will cause larger splashes by default, but for moving containers this should be set to 1.
 #### Reseed:
-you’ll get an uneven distribution due to numerical error, especially with Reseed Particles turned off.
+You’ll get an uneven distribution due to numerical error, especially with Reseed Particles turned off.
 #### Separation:
 #### Droplets:
 Tend to clamp toghether when partic drop below certain density turn dto droplets more like .
 After blend back to fluid: Merge/kill